Smack Dab in the Middle of Maybe

 “You Gotta Move” – R. L. Burnside

-“Away Out on the Mountain” – Jimmy Rodgers
+“Away Out on the Mountain” – Jimmie Rodgers